-The proceeds from the Offering were used to redeem all outstanding preferred shares with the remainder to be used to assist in the acquisition of one premium jack-up drilling rig from a third party.
+The proceeds from the Offering were used to redeem all outstanding preferred shares and assisted in the acquisition of one premium jack-up drilling rig from a third party.
 See Note 13 - Mezzanine Equity in "Item 1.
 Financial Statements" of "Part I. Financial Information".
 On June 25, 2018, the Company paid \$174.0 million to redeem all outstanding preferred shares, including accrued but unpaid dividend of \$7.4 million.

 On June 30, 2018, the Company entered into an asset purchase agreement to acquire one premium jack-up drilling rig from a third party for \$68.5 million.
-This rig was delivered during the third quarter of 2018.
+On July 26, 2018, the Company closed the transaction and the rig is currently being reactivated after being mobilized to the Middle East.